 Big Data Transforming Healthcare Post Pandemic

-Emerging technologies have positioned the healthcare industry to operate successfully in a more person-centric world, but that means data transfers must be instantaneous, so collaborations are in real time, compliant, so they meet security demands, and fluid, so authorization is controllable.
-This criteria was more widely enforced when the pandemic posed a challenge against time, as it allowed data to be collected and shared quickly, yet securely.
+Emerging technologies have positioned the healthcare industry to operate successfully in a more person-centric world, but that means data transfers must be instantaneous, so collaborations are in real-time, compliant, so they meet security demands, and fluid, so authorization is controllable.
+This criterion was more widely enforced when the pandemic posed a challenge against time, as it allowed data to be collected and shared quickly, yet securely.
 While the pandemic initially helped to reveal this opportunity, increasing demands proved a need for a decentralized scalable solution that can handle large data transfers in the future, pushing healthcare and its data to the edge.

-The shift towards the edge corresponds with growth of new solutions that are designed to bring health services directly to people.
+The shift towards the edge corresponds with the growth of new solutions that are designed to bring health services directly to people.
 Telemedicine allows patients to connect remotely with providers, pharmaceutical companies use digital therapeutics to stay engaged with patients, and direct-to-consumer diagnostic products provide more information about personal health without direct physician involvement.

 BurstIQ already had the HIPAA-compliant infrastructure needed to enable the sharing of patient-level COVID-19 data, so they built a collaborative research platform, called Research Foundry, that grew into a global community of over 200 researchers, doctors, developers, and enterprises ━all dedicated to building the next generation of connectivity in healthcare.

 With instant data transfers among healthcare departments being a vital ingredient in the battle to vaccinate over 164 million people by the start of August 2021, Research Foundry’s big data management capabilities have played a monumental role for many healthcare teams on both a niche and global scale.
-While primarily used as a tool to confidently share data and research, it unlocks potential for others to accelerate the pace of discovery outside of the pandemic and the virus.
+While primarily used as a tool to confidently share data and research, it unlocks the potential for others to accelerate the pace of discovery outside of the pandemic and the virus.

 The LifeGraph Network